 It is not possible to have more than one Bachelor’s or Master’s study right at the same Faculty.
 Therefore, when accepting an offered study place, the student will lose any previous BSc. or MSc. study right at the Faculty of Technology at the University of Turku.

 Before you start preparing your application, always read the full admission requirements on the application portal Studyinfo.fi

 The applicant’s previous degree based on which s/he is seeking admission to the Master’s Degree Programme in Materials Engineering must be in a relevant field of study.
 Relevant fields for the Modern Industrial Materials specialisation track are

 You may not apply to more than one specialization track within the same Master’s Degree Programme at the University of Turku.
 Therefore, you should carefully consider that your educational background is suitable enough for the track that you are applying to.

 The decision of admission will be based on

 - the relevance of the applicant’s awarded degree(s)

 - the GPA of all courses included in the degree in the degree you are applying with

 - the language test result (see Language requirements)

-- possible additional merits for example publications, internships, conferences or workshops, other studies, relevant work experience, etc.
+- the motivation letter, description of your future plans, and possible additional merits for example publications, internships, conferences or workshops, other studies, relevant work experience, etc.